averms/vewrapper/README.md

 Deletes a python virtual environment at `$VENV_HOME/[env-name]`.

 #### `lsvenv`
-Provides a list of environment names currently stored in `$VENV_HOME`
+Provides a list of environment names currently stored in `$VENV_HOME`.

 #### `actvenv [env-name]`
 Activates the environment located at `$VENV_HOME/[env-name]`.